Vic Bennetts: Professional career

 In the mid-1970s, however, Bennetts had more success.
 In 1974, he met physical fitness trainer Ray Anderson.
 Anderson encouraged him to work out and advised him on his workouts in an effort to improve his game.
 In January 1974, he played the Coca-Cola Lakes Open.
 Bennetts finished at 298 (+6), in a tie for fourth place, one out of a playoff.
 In February, he finished in a tie for second at the Cumberland pro-am with a 69 (−3), again one back.
 Later in the month he played the inaugural Catalina Country Club pro-am.
 Bennetts opened with a four-under-par 67 to break the course record and went on to win the event.
 Much later in the year, Bennetts won a tournament at Bundaberg.
-At the beginning on the 1974–74 season, Bennetts recorded top ten finishes at West End Tournament and New South Wales Open.
+He also won a tournament at Bergara during the year.
+At the beginning on the 1974–75 season, Bennetts recorded top ten finishes at West End Tournament and New South Wales Open.
 In January 1975, he played the two-round New Britain Open in Papua New Guinea.
 Bennetts played well and had the tournament "almost in the bag" until Ian Stanley tied him late.
 Stanley then defeated him in a sudden-death playoff.
 In March, Bennetts won the Taree pro-am golf tournament in a playoff over Bill Dunk.
 In May, he recorded a joint runner-up at the South Australian PGA Championship, two behind champion Vaughan Somers.
 In August, he played the two-round Tuggerah Lakes Open in Wyong, New South Wales.
 Bennetts was in eighth place late in the tournament.
 However, he birdied the final three holes to leapfrog a number of players and tie for the win.
 He tied Rob McNaughton at 141.